dlamm1997/MIF/README.md

 ```
 # Taxonomy Analysis

+(updated with qcov80 & redundant removal)

-(For new qcov80 results, ran the same steps only on new IDs, then merged in the analysis.ipynb to save time)
+-when updating with qcov80 steps 3&4 where repeated with just new identifiers, and merged in to save time
+-when updating for redundant removal, steps 3 and 4 did not need to be re-ran, because we only removed accessions. only the updated accessions where analyzed in the Analysis.ipynb.

 1. Retreive uniprot to NCBI-TaxID mapping
+2. Remove any redunant acessions from the uniprot mapping
-2. Convert to list of unique TaxIDs
+3. Convert to list of unique TaxIDs
-3. Retreive taxonomy summary files from NCBI using the databases software (also in script get_NCBI.sh)
+4. Retreive taxonomy summary files from NCBI using the databases software (also in script get_NCBI.sh)

 ```
-curl "https://rest.uniprot.org/idmapping/uniprotkb/results/stream/gvExAW1mHa?fields=accession%2Corganism_id&format=tsv" -o tmp.tacc2txid.u
+curl "https://rest.uniprot.org/idmapping/uniprotkb/results/stream/cR3BNoAqhC?fields=accession%2Corganism_id&format=tsv" -o tmp.tacc2txid
+awk -F"\t" 'NR > 1 {OFS="\t" ; print $2, $3}'   tmp.tacc2txid >  tmp.tacc2txid.u
 awk -F"\t" 'NR > 1{print $3}' tmp.tacc2txid.u | sort -u >  tmp.txid.u
 for id in `cat tmp.txid.u`; do datasets download taxonomy taxon $id  --filename /workdir/djl294/NCBI_tax_MIF/$id.zip ; done
 ```

 # Protein Names

+(updated with qcov80)

 1. Get Protein Names from UniProt
 2. Remove Redundant Accessions